 The chin mudra is a mudra of consciousness.
 In this Mudra, the right hand is held in front of the heart with the right palm facing up and the thumb, index, and middle fingers touching.
 The ring finger and little finger stay extended.
 The left palm sits in the lap, the thumb lightly touching the index finger.
 The chin mudra helps to still the mind and bring about a meditative state of deep concentration.

 In addition to the listed mudra gestures, there are many more, such as Abhaya Hrdaya, Vajroli mudra (affects the flow of Bindu, amrita, and prana), Ganesha Mudra (removes obstacles), and more.

 Choosing A Mudra

 When choosing a mudra, one must consider the goals of the practice.
-If someone is looking for increased life force energy and vitality, they may want to try Surya mudra or Prana mudra.
-Dhyana mudra or Chin mudra may be more suitable to still the mind and bring about deep concentration, while Apana mudra may be the right choice if one wants to detoxify the physical body.
+If someone wants increased life force energy and vitality, they may want to try Surya mudra or Prana mudra.
+Dhyana mudra or Chin mudra may be more suitable for stilling the mind and bringing about deep concentration.
+In contrast, Apana mudra may be the right choice to detoxify the physical body.

 Frequently Asked Questions About Mudras

 Can Mudras be done lying down or while walking?